yt-project/libyt/doc/how-to-install.md

 > {octicon}`alert;1em;sd-text-danger;` `jupyter-client` and `jupyter_libyt` are used for launching Jupyter Notebook and JupyterLab.
 Make sure the Python environment used for launching the notebook have them installed.
 >
-> The Python used in in situ analysis which is also for compiling `libyt`, and the Python for launching Jupyter Notebook/JupyterLab might be different, especially when running `libyt` in HPC cluster and connecting to it through your local laptop.
+> The Python used in in situ analysis which is also for compiling `libyt` and the Python for launching Jupyter Notebook/JupyterLab might be different.
+> For example, when running `libyt` in HPC cluster and connecting to it through your local laptop.
 (See [Jupyter Notebook Access](./in-situ-python-analysis/jupyter-notebook/jupyter-notebook-access.md))

 ## FAQs